-During the past year, the District tested for 148 constituents.
+During the past year, SqCWD tested for 126 constituents.
 All test samples are collected and reported in accordance with standards and requirements established by the USEPA and the State Water Board.
 These test results reflect all of our groundwater and distribution system water.
 Only those regulated constituents that had detected levels are shown.
 All tests showed compliance with State and Federal Drinking Water Standards.